 Dentistry’s biggest argument-starter might be its use of fluoride, in the water system and to a lesser extent in toothpaste and mouthwash.
 Dentists argue it fights tooth decay and the EDA backs this claim (4).
 But evidence seems to be mounting of a dark side to fluoridation, apart from the mottling of teeth known as dental fluorosis.

 For example, fluoride may cause cancer, a weakening of bones, problems with kidneys, thyroid, immune system, a hardening of the pineal gland, and even a lowering of intelligence.
 Most countries in the world have stopped water fluoridation programs, with Israel and the USA being two notable exceptions.

 This warning on the back of mainstream toothpaste boxes (like Crest) should be quite telling: if they advise you to call poison control if toothpaste with fluoride is swallowed, what the heck is it doing in our water?

-Holistic dentists, of course, never use the stuff.
+A holistic dentist, of course, never uses the stuff.
 Period.